arsonic/AVTagTextView/README.md

 ## Requirements

 + [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa).
 The category strongly relies on the capabilities of ReactiveCocoa library to react on the user's input and to properly handle the keyboard's hiding/showing notifications.
-+ iOS 6 or greater
++ iOS 6.1 or greater

+## Tests

+The project includes a [Kiwi](https://github.com/allending/Kiwi) spec that can be found in the Tests folder

 ## TODO